ignite/cli/docs/guide/scavenge/09-play.md

 Next you should specify the `reward`.
 Let's give away `100token` as a reward for solving the scavenge.

-Now we have all the pieces needed to create our message.
-Let's piece them all together, adding the flag `--from` so the CLI knows who is sending it:
+Now you have all the pieces needed to create our message.
+Piece them all together, adding the flag `--from` so the CLI knows who is sending it:

 ```
 scavenged tx scavenge submit-scavenge "A stick" "What's brown and sticky?"
 100token --from alice